 next_iv(Type :: cbc_cipher(), Data) -> NextIVec

 next_iv(Type :: des_cfb, Data, IVec) -> NextIVec

 Types:

 Data = iodata()

 IVec = NextIVec = binary()

-Returns the initialization vector to be used in the next iteration of encrypt/d

 '''

 Returns the initialization vector to be used in the next iteration of encrypt/decrypt of type Type.
 Data is the encrypted data from the previous iteration step.
 The IVec argument is only needed for des_cfb as the vector used in the previous iteration step.